 October 25 and 26: Stocks gained one percent on Friday, but lost one percent during a half-day of trading on Saturday.

 October 28: On Black Monday, stocks prices fell 13 percent.

 October 29: On Black Tuesday, the market lost another 12 percent as a record 16 million shares were traded.
 When banks intervened this time, they worsened the panic.

 November 23: The stock market hit bottom and began trading sideways.

 December: The unemployment rate was still just 3.2 percent.
 Since unemployment is a lagging indicator, it hadn't started to worsen yet.

 There were 650 bank failures.
 As banks failed, it reduced the money supply because there was less credit available.
 That meant each dollar was worth more.
 As the value of the dollar rose, prices fell.
 That reduced revenue for businesses.
 It also meant that debt now cost more for lenders to pay back.
 That created a ripple effect of personal and business bankruptcies.

-A drought hit 23 states from the Mississippi River to mid-Atlantic region It was the first of what was later called the Dust Bowl drought, the worst in 300 years.
+A drought hit 23 states from the Mississippi River to the mid-Atlantic region.
+It was the first of what was later called the Dust Bowl drought, the worst in 300 years.
 As crops failed, farmers could not produce enough to eat.
-At first, President Hoover asked the Red Cross to help.
+At first, President Hoover asked the American Red Cross to help.
 As the crisis worsened, Congress appropriated $65 million for seed, feed, and food boxes.